Navigation and URL Conventions

 When to Use Branching

-• Any edit that touches layout, components, or structure (not just text/image swaps)
+- Any edit that touches layout, components, or structure (not just text and image swaps)

 Branching Workflow

-2. Make changes on the branch: All edits happen on the branch page.
+- Make changes on the branch: All edits happen on the branch.
 The original page remains untouched and live.

-5. Delete the branch: After merging, delete the branch page.
-It is no longer needed.
+- Delete the branch: After merging, delete it.

 Branching Rules

-• Don't leave stale branches.
-If a branch is no longer needed (the project was canceled, the approach changed), delete it.
-Old branches clutter the Pages panel and can cause confusion.
+- Don't leave stale branches.
+If a branch is no longer needed, delete it.
+Old branches clutter the Pages panel and cause confusion about which version is current.

-• CMS template pages can also be branched, but use extra caution since the template affects every item in the collection.
+- CMS template pages can be branched, but use extra caution since the template affects every item in the collection.

 Page Folders